treeverse/lakeFS/docs/integrations/distcp.md

 # Copying Data to/from lakeFS with DistCp
 {: .no_toc }

-Apache Hadoop [DistCp](https://hadoop.apache.org/docs/current/hadoop-distcp/DistCp.html){:target="_blank"} (distributed copy) is a tool used for large inter/intra-cluster copying.
+Apache Hadoop [DistCp](https://hadoop.apache.org/docs/current/hadoop-distcp/DistCp.html){:target="_blank" .button-clickable} (distributed copy) is a tool used for large inter/intra-cluster copying.
 You can easily use it with your lakeFS repositories.
 {% include toc.html %}

 **Note**
 In the following examples we set AWS credentials on the command line, for clarity.
-In production, these properties should be set using one of Hadoop's standard ways of [Authenticating with S3](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Authenticating_with_S3){:target="_blank"}.
+In production, these properties should be set using one of Hadoop's standard ways of [Authenticating with S3](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Authenticating_with_S3){:target="_blank" .button-clickable}.
 {: .note}